Covered Call Return Calculator

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 Covered call strategy: own 100 shares, sell call options against them to generate premium income.
 Premium received reduces cost basis (downside protection) but caps upside if stock rises above strike.
 Most popular options income strategy.
-Annualised yields typically 8-25% on dividend-paying stocks vs 2-5% from dividends alone.
+Annualised yields vary widely with volatility and strike selection, and are often higher than the income from dividends alone.

 Example: own 100 shares at 50 (5,000 stock value).
 Sell 30-day call at 55 strike for 1.50 premium = 150 income.
 Annualised yield: 150 / 5,000 × (365/30) = 36.5% annualised.
 If stock stays below 55: keep premium and shares, repeat.
 If stock exceeds 55: shares called away at 55 (500 capital gain) + 150 premium = 650 total return on 5,000 = 13% in 30 days.

-Covered call best on stocks you'd be happy to sell at strike price.
-Bad on high-growth stocks (cap upside while taking downside).
-Best on dividend payers and stable large-caps.
+Covered calls are commonly used on stocks an investor would be content to sell at the strike price.
+They are less suited to high-growth stocks, where they cap upside while leaving downside exposure, and are more often applied to dividend payers and stable large-caps.
 Wheel strategy: sell covered calls when called away, sell cash-secured puts to re-enter, repeat.
 Generates income whether stock goes up, down, or sideways - just not unlimited upside if stock rallies hard.

 A worked example